Written by: Lennon-McCartney

 The Beatles recorded ‘Rain’ over two sessions.

-On 14 April 1966, the same day Paul McCartney taped his bass guitar part for ‘Paperback Writer’, the group taped five takes of the rhythm track for ‘Rain’, which was performed quickly and later slowed down.
+On 14 April 1966, the group taped five takes of the rhythm track for ‘Rain’, which was performed quickly and later slowed down.
+It featured Ringo Starr on drums and John Lennon and Paul McCartney on electric guitars.

-They finished the song on 16 April, adding overdubs including tambourine, bass and extra vocals.
-It is likely that the backwards vocals were added on this day, when they also carried out the mono mixes that appeared on the ‘Paperback Writer’ single.
+The Beatles finished recording ‘Rain’ on 16 April, adding overdubs including tambourine, bass and extra vocals.
+The backwards vocals were added during the second session, when they also carried out the mono mixes that appeared on the ‘Paperback Writer’ single.

 The most underrated Beatles song.
 Should have been another double a-side.